eloraiby/delaunay/README.md

 This is a library that builds a 2D Delaunay Construction using a divide and conquer algorithm very similar to the one by Guibas and Stolfi.

-Given a set of inputs points, the program will output Delaunay faces (not necessarly triangles, as long as the points are circomscribed to a circle).
+Given a set of inputs points, the program will output Delaunay faces (not necessarily triangles, as long as the points are circumscribed to a circle).

 Thanks to:

 * Raja Lehtihet for bug correction.
 * Dominique Schmitt and Jean-Claude Spehner for their valuable help and support.
-* Jonathan Richard Shewchuk for the robust computational geomtry predicates.
+* Jonathan Richard Shewchuk for the robust computational geometry predicates.

 ### Usage

-The algo builds the 2D Delaunay triangulation given a set of points of at least 3 points using:
+The algorithm builds the 2D Delaunay triangulation given a set of points of at least 3 points using:

     int delaunay2d(real *points, int num_points, int **faces);